Roasted Kabocha Squash with Pecan-Raisin Relish

 - 1 cup raisins

 - ½ cup apple cider vinegar

 - Preheat oven to 425°F (220°C)..

-- Whisk together the olive oil, ¼ teaspoon salt, and pepper; brush onto the squash wedges.
+- Whisk olive oil, ¼ teaspoon salt, and pepper together in a bowl; brush onto the squash wedges.
 Arrange wedges onto two rimmed baking sheets.

 - Roast squash for 15 minutes, flip the squash wedges, and continue roasting until squash is tender and just starting to brown, about 10 minutes more.

-- While the squash is roasting, mix the raisins and vinegar in a large bowl; let soak for 15 minutes.
-Stir the pecans, parsley, cilantro, maple syrup, and remaining ¼ teaspoon salt with the raisins and vinegar; spoon over the squash wedges to serve.
+- Mix raisins and vinegar in a large bowl; let soak for 15 minutes.
+Stir pecans, parsley, cilantro, maple syrup, and remaining ¼ teaspoon salt with the raisins and vinegar; spoon over the squash wedges to serve.

-If you can’t find kabocha squash, butternut or acorn squash can be substituted but must be peeled and may need to cook a bit longer.
+If you can’t find kabocha squash, butternut or acorn squash can be substituted.
+However be aware, those varieties must be peeled and may need to cook a bit longer.